apache/maven-resolver-ant-tasks/usage.md

 See the [Maven Resolver Ant tasks usage documentation](https://maven.apache.org/resolver-ant-tasks/) for the main documentation.

+The javadoc for the Maven Resolver Ant tasks can be found [here](https://maven.apache.org/resolver-ant-tasks/apidocs/).

 Below are some additional pointers and examples.

 To use the Maven Resolver Ant tasks, you need to include the Uber jar in your classpath.
 Either by copying it into you ant lib dir or by adding it to your classpath in your build script.